Guinea: Securing Justice for Forced Displacement from the Siguiri Gold Mine

 One of these actors is the IFC, which, along with the African Development Bank, indirectly financed AngloGold Ashanti through a South African commercial bank, Nedbank.
 A number of large asset managers, including the U.S. giant BlackRock and nearly a dozen pension funds, hold equity stakes in AngloGold Ashanti.
 AngloGold Ashanti’s financiers also include large commercial banks, such as Citibank and Standard Chartered, with consumer-facing reputations to protect.
 Downstream, gold from AngloGold Ashanti’s mines is refined in South Africa and traded on the London Bullion Exchange, which has human rights standards for suppliers.

-We travelled with Guinean partners some 20 hours by road from the capital to Siguiri.
+We traveled with Guinean partners some 20 hours by road from the capital to Siguiri.
 Conditions at the resettlement site were bleak and dust generated by the mine was choking.
 We spent two days with the community, explaining the investment chain mapping findings and helping them develop an international advocacy strategy to secure redress.
-At the center of the community’s strategy was a complaint to the IFC’s Compliance Advisor Ombudsman (CAO), one of the most effective international non-judicial grievance mechanisms, which they could access because of IFC’s indirect financial exposure to the mine thought its loan to Nedbank.
+At the center of the community’s strategy was a complaint to the IFC’s Compliance Advisor Ombudsman (CAO), one of the more effective international accountability mechanisms, which they could access because of IFC’s indirect financial exposure to the mine through its loan to Nedbank.

 The full complaint is available in English here and in French here.

-The CAO found the complaint admissible and began assessing whether it was suitable for mediation or if it should be transferred to its compliance unit for an investigation.
+The CAO found the complaint admissible and began assessing whether it was suitable for mediation.

 We also wrote to AngloGold Ashanti setting out the community’s desire to enter into mediations to remediate the harms they had suffered and to negotiate development benefits from the project.
 We also engaged with AngloGold Ashanti’s investors and financiers, including U.S. investment firm BlackRock, South African, European and U.S. pension funds, the Norwegian sovereign wealth fund, and a number of major commercial banks that provide financial services to AngloGold.
 A number of these actors communicated their concerns to the company, which proved critical to getting them to the mediation table and leveling the playing field in a highly asymmetrical power relationship.

-Throughout 2018-2020, we accompanied community representatives in over 200 hours of facilitated dialogue with company executives – a powerful and once unthinkable development for a community that had long attempted unsuccessfully to engage with the mining behemoth.
-Through this process, the community was able to successfully negotiate a series of agreements with company executives on access to water, schooling, compensation and livelihood improvement, as well as reforms to the company’s human rights policy and practices.
+From 2018 to 2024, we accompanied community representatives in hundreds of hours of facilitated dialogue with company executives–a powerful and once unthinkable development for a community that had long attempted unsuccessfully to engage with the mining behemoth.
+Through this process, the community was able to successfully negotiate a series of agreements with the company on access to water, schooling, health care, the construction of market and other infrastructure improvements at the resettlement site, as well as reforms to the company’s human rights policy and practices.

 Background